HeavyMedl/lists/README.md

 ------
 **Description**: Array obtained by transposing rows and columns of given arguments.

-**Pseudo Type Signature**: Give arg 1 an Array of Arrays of variables; Get an Array of Arrays of variables.
+**Signature Definition**: Give arg 1 an Array of Arrays of variables; Get an Array of Arrays of variables.

 **Example Usage**: